US Capitol Police officers issue vote of no confidence for acting chief, other top leaders - KION546

 Vote totals varied for each boss but each of the seven — acting Chief Yoganada Pittman, two assistant chiefs, three deputy chiefs and a captain in the division that staffs the Capitol building — were found not to have the confidence of rank-and-file officers, according to two sources who shared the vote totals with CNN.

 Voting on the question began Thursday afternoon and ran for 24 hours before votes were tabulated, giving officers on three shifts a chance to vote at work.
-Voting was limited to members represented by the union that represents rank-and-file officers.
+Voting was open to those who were represented by the collective bargaining agreement, which includes non-union members.

 Gus Papathanasiou, chairman of that union, declined to comment Friday night.

-Note: CORRECTION: An earlier version of this story misstated who was allowed to vote.
-Both union and non-union members represented by the collective bargaining agreement were eligible.